jraleman/cv/index.md

 `Sep 2017 – Mar 2018`
 _Internship - Fremont, California (8 months)_

-> - Designed and developed an all-in-one tool to assist delivery guys.
+> - Developed and launched 5 new features (menu, logout, adding orders, setting routes, and tracking mileage) in the company's React Native app, an all-in-one tool to assist delivery guys.

-> - Took initiative in learning react native and went on to successfully develop various features under minimal supervision.
+> - Optimized app performance by reducing load times by 40%, boosting user retention rates by 30%.

-> - Improved general responsiveness in app, and loading time.
+> - Resolved over 30 bugs and issues, decreasing crash rates by 35% and improving app store rating from 2.7 to 4.1 stars.

-> - Developed multiple functionalities (adding orders, setting routes, and tracking mileage) within the application.
+> - Implemented automated testing, increasing code coverage by 50% and reducing post-release bugs by 25%.

-> - Worked on menu/logout functionality.
+> - Collaborated with a team of 3 developers to release an app update that was downloaded by over 100 users in the first week.

-### Teacher Assistant {#ulat_2015}
+### Mechatronics Teacher Assistant {#ulat_2015}

 <!--
     Report to: Teacher